asalber/asalber.github.io/statistics/exercises/continuous_random_variables.md

 It is known that the cholesterol level in males 30 years old follows a normal distribution with mean 220 mg/dl and standard deviation 30 mg/dl.
 If there are 20000 males 30 years old in the population,

 1.  how many of them have a cholesterol level between 210 and 240 mg/dl?
-2. If a cholesterol level greater than 250 mg/dl can provoke a thrombosis, how many of them are in risk of thrombosis?
+2. If a cholesterol level greater than 250 mg/dl can provoke a thrombosis, how many of them are at risk of thrombosis?
 3. Calculate the cholesterol level above which 20% of the males are?

 <div><button class="solution">Show solution</button></div>